Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Appendices

 \part{{ Appendices}}

 These appendices are organized as follows.
-In Appendix \ref{Sec_identification}, we provide proofs for identification, specifically, proofs for Propositions \ref{Lemma:beta}, and \ref{Lemma:gamma}, and the lemmas needed for the proof.
-We also present a roadmap of a key step in the proofs.
-In Appendix \ref{SEC:main_proof}, we show the asymptotics of our estimators, which is summarized in Theorem \ref{TH:betahat}.
-Technical lemmas needed for this proof are provided in the same section.
+In Appendix \ref{Sec_identification}, we present proofs for identification, including those for Propositions \ref{Lemma:beta} and \ref{Lemma:gamma}, along with the necessary lemmas.
+Additionally, we provide a roadmap for a key step in these proofs.
+In Appendix \ref{SEC:main_proof}, we establish the asymptotic theory of our estimators, as summarized in Theorem \ref{TH:betahat}, and include the technical lemmas required for this proof in the same section.
 Appendix \ref{SEC:tables} compiles tables summarizing simulation results for Designs 1 and 2.

-The Online Supplement contains Appendices D--F. In Appendix D, we prove all technical lemmas used in Appendices \ref{Sec_identification} and \ref{SEC:main_proof} are relegated to Appendix \ref{SEC:tech_proof}.
-In Appendix \ref{SEC:Tinfereneces}, we provide some technical details for Section \ref{SEC:inferences}.
+The Online Supplement contains Appendices D--F. In Appendix D, we prove all technical lemmas used in Appendices \ref{Sec_identification} and \ref{SEC:main_proof}.
+In Appendix E, we provide technical details for Section \ref{SEC:inferences}.
 Appendix F presents simulation results for Designs 3-5 and supplementary simulation studies (Designs 6--8).